-Translating AASHO Road Test Findings- Basic Properties of Pavement Components not now exist for reliably translating this information to other localities throughout the United States.
+A wealth of useful design and performance information resulted from the AASHO Road Test; however, means do not now exist for reliably translating this information to other localities throughout the United States.
 This research concentrated on improving the understanding of the significant basic properties of pavement systems and components and their relationships to design and performance, with due regard to locality and environment.
 The specific objectives of the research were (1) development of descriptions of significant basic properties of materials used in road structures, (2) development of procedures for measuring these properties in a manner applicable to pavement design and evaluation, and (3) development of procedures for pavement design, utilizing the measured values of the basic properties, which would be applicable to all locations, environments, and traffic loadings.